notton gallery, Notton, notton art, Delehag, jamie gallagher, alba urquia, Marzena ablewska-Lech, Vikram kushwah

 Sebastian Edge has always enjoyed the playfulness of the collodion process, and the cumbersome complexity of his "Hurricane Camera", hand-built with wood salvaged from fallen trees after the great storm of 1987.

 Being so large the camera always attracted much attention especially at the festivals and events where the artist would photograph willing subjects.
-One such indivual was a band named "The Arthur Brothers" whom he worked with over a few years, producing potential album convers.
+One such individual was a band named "The Arthur Brothers" whom he worked with over a few years, producing potential album covers.

 • Sebastian Edge Sound Mirror 2012 46x56cm Silver Gelatine contact print